vasu-dargar/Stock_Monitoring_Platform/README.md

       Username - root
       Password - PASSWORD_OF_CHOICE (Type it in .env file under project_stock directory)

-   2- Run command 'py manage.py migrate' in terminal
+   2- Run the following in terminal -

-   3- Run command 'py manage.py runserver' in terminal
+      py manage.py migrate
+      py manage.py runserver

-   4- Open any web browser and go to 'http://127.0.0.1:8000/'
+   3- Open any web browser and go to 'http://127.0.0.1:8000/'

-   5- Use the application
+   4- Use the application